Krymnos/Provenance-System-for-IoT/README.md

 InputDatapoint[] inputDPs = pc.getInputDatapoints(inputDPIDs);
 ```

-One can specify the contribution/transformation as second argument:
+One can specify the contribution/transformation as a second argument:

 ```java
 String[] inputDPIDs = ...